Mendicant: Christianity

-Roman Catholicism
+Catholic Church

-In the early Latin Rite church, mendicants and itinerant preachers were looked down upon, and their preaching was suppressed.
+In the early Latin Church, mendicants and itinerant preachers were looked down upon, and their preaching was suppressed.
 In the Rule of Saint Benedict, Benedict of Nursia referred to such traveling monks as gyrovagues, and accused them of dangerously indulging their wills.
 This behavior was compared negatively with the stationary nature of cenobite or anchorite monasticism.

 In the early 13th century, the Catholic Church would see a revival of mendicant activity, as followers of Saint Francis of Assisi and Saint Dominic begged for food while they preached to the villages.
 These men came to found a Catholic form of monastic life referred to as mendicant orders.
 These orders were in stark contrast to more powerful, and more conservative, monastic orders such as the Benedictines and Cistercians.

 Itinerant preachers that belonged to mendicant orders traveled from town to town to preach the Gospel, consciously modeling themselves after Jesus and the Twelve Disciples.
 Professor Giacomo Todeschini at the University of Trieste has described these mendicants in the following way:

 Other Christians

-Unlike the Western Church, Eastern Christians never created a form of monasticism equivalent to mendicant orders.
+Unlike Western Christians, Eastern Christians never created a form of monasticism equivalent to mendicant orders.
 Rather, all Orthodox monks and nuns follow the more traditionally monastic Rule of Saint Basil.
 Mendicancy does, however, still find root through lay expressions of Foolishness for Christ.

 Despite the abandoning of ascetic practice within Protestantism, mendicant-style preaching has still come about independently of it.
 American Methodists were once known for sending out itinerant preachers known as circuit riders.
 Another example was Johnny Appleseed, a Swedenborgian itinerant preacher who would eventually rise to the status of American folk hero.